MetaBorgCube/oopsla18-artifact/README.md

 ### Getting Spoofax and Building the Language Projects

-The case studies are implemented in the Spoofax language workbench, which supports Statix is one of its meta-languages.
+The case studies are implemented in the Spoofax language workbench, which supports Statix as one of its meta-languages.

 - Download the appropriate Spoofax 2.5.0 release for your platform from https://www.metaborg.org/en/latest/source/release/stable.html.